litiantian123-code/agbcloud-cli/internal/client/README.md

 # AgbCloud HTTP Client

-This package provides a structured HTTP client for interacting with the AgbCloud API, inspired by the architecture of the Daytona API client.
+This package provides a structured HTTP client for interacting with the AgbCloud API.

 ## Architecture